FatFriedFish/SegNetForECE285/README.md

   folder: test              --test images for Demo.ipynb is included.

-  folder: Models            --Please put all the downloaded models under this polder.
+  folder: Models            --Please put all the downloaded models under this folder.

   file:   Data_saving.ipynb --Modifying the Cityscapes dataset as needed.
 More details are written in the file.